SiddharthMundra123/cse15l-lab-reports/lab-5 tutorial.md

 ./travel_guides/berlitz2/Canada-WhereToGo.txt
 ```

 The find -size command allows you to search for files based on their size.
 The + in the above example means "greater than".
 The size is then followed by a size unit, such as k for kilobytes, M for megabytes, c for bytes.
-The example above returns files greater than 200 kilobytes.
+The example above prints files greater than 200 kilobytes.